FlorjanKlancar/rick-morty/README.md

 After you are logged in you are able to
 * Save changed theme
-* Change your users avatar
+* Change your users avatar, display name, password
 * Edit or delete Character, Location or Episode page

 <p align="right">(<a href="#top">back to top</a>)</p>